wp-plugins/svg-vector-icon-plugin/readme.txt

 >- Icon customizer to adjust icon size, color, link and more on the fly without writing any code!
 >- Add icons to menu items directly from within the menu edit screen
+>- Animate your icons using smooth CSS3 Animations
+>- Easily generate an icon container to use on your landing pages (with sweet hover effects)
 >- Premium support for any troubles you may run into, or the times you'd like to achieve something more custom
 >- Built in widget support for *all* icons
 >- No need to write code or adjust shortcode parameters manually in the pro version